Written by: Felicity Flores

 Beyond his contributions to psychiatry, Katsioulis has delved into various scientific domains, encompassing philosophy, mathematics, and psychometrics.

-Evangelos has degrees in Philosophy, Medical research technology, and Psychopharmacology.
+Evangelos has degrees in Philosophy, Medical Research Technology, and Psychopharmacology.

 8. Rick Rosner